NanitApi/napi-yaml/README.md

 # Yaml configuration API

-This API based on [this](https://mvnrepository.com/artifact/org.spongepowered/configurate-yaml/3.7.2)
+This API based on [this](https://mvnrepository.com/artifact/org.spongepowered/configurate-yaml/3.7.2) library.
+There is only convenient configuration builder and wrapper with some utils.

 ## Usage